mmmrkennedy/zombiesGuidesPublic/README.md

 - Shadows of Evil (BO3)

 Finished:
-- All Of CW (Except Outbreak)
+- All Of Black Ops Cold War (Except Outbreak)
-- All Of VG
+- All Of Vanguard
-- All Of BO4
+- All Of Black Ops 4
-- All of IW
+- All of Infinite Warfare
 - Outbreak (AW)
 - Infection (AW)
-- All Of WAW
+- All Of World at War
 - All of WW2

 In Limbo (I don't wanna):